rothskeller/packet-shell/README.md

 ## Show Command

-The `show` (or `s`) command displays a message.
+The `show` (or `s`) command displays a message or message field.
 If the message has been sent or received, the `show` keyword can be omitted, since show is the default action for all messages except unsent messages.

-    packet show «message-ID» [«format»]
+    packet show «message-ID» [«field-name»] [>«filename»]
     packet pdf «message-ID»
+    packet raw «message-ID»

 «message-id» is the local or remote message ID of the message to show.
 It can be just the numeric part if that is unambiguous.

-«format» is one of:

-- `table` or `t` (the default): flat text table of field names and values
-- `raw` or `r`:  the PackItForms- and RFC-5322-encoded message
-- `pdf` or `p`:  PDF rendering of the form (opens in system PDF viewer)

-The `pdf` command (which cannot be abbreviated) is equivalent to the `show` command with a `pdf` «format».
+If a «field-name» is specified, only the value of that field is printed; otherwise, all fields are printed in a flat text table layout.
+If a «filename» is provided, following a ">" character, the output will be written to the named file.

+The `pdf` command renders the message in a PDF format (if it is of a type that supports PDF rendering), and opens it in the system PDF viewer.

+The `raw` command displays the message in the PackItForms and RFC-5322 encoding as it would be sent over the air.

 ## ICS-309 Command